-STARTING AND OPERATING VEHICLE ENGINE EXHAUST GAS CAUTION (CARBON MONOXIDE)
+STARTING AND OPERATING VEHICLE

+ENGINE EXHAUST GAS CAUTION (CARBON MONOXIDE)

 Avoid inhaling exhaust gases because they contain carbon monoxide which by itself is colorless and odorless.
-Carbon monoxide is a dangerous gas that can cause unconsciousness and is potentially lethal.
+Carbon monoxide is a dangerous gas that can cause unconsciousness and is patentially lethal.

-If, at any time, you suspect that exhaust fumes are entering the Motor-Home from any source have the cause determined and corrected as soon as possible.
+If, at any time, you suspect that exhaust fumes are entering the Motor-home from any source have the cause determined and socrected as soon as possible.
 If you must drive before the cause is corrected, drive only with ALL except two rear windows FULLY open and heating or cooling system adjusted for maximum ventilation (see below).

-The best protection against carbon monoxide entry into the vehicle body is a properly maintained engine exhaust system, body and body ventilation system.
-It is recommended that the exhaust system and body be inspected by a competent mechanic:
+The best protection against carbon monoxide entry into the vehicle body is a properly mointained engine exhaust system, body and body ventilation system.
+It is recommended that the exhaust system and body be impected by a competent mechanic:

-- Each time the vehicle is raised for lubrication or oil change. - Whenever a change is noticed in the sound, alignment, or appearance of the exhaust system. - Whenever the exhaust system, underbody or rear of the vehicle is damaged.
+- · Each time the vehicle is raised for lubrication acoul change - Whenever a change is noticed in the sound, alignment of unpresentations the exhaust system. - Whenever the exhaust system, underbody or rear of the whicle is damaged.